-You’ve just downloaded an installed your DAW, but now what?
-The best way to learn how to use your new DAW is by trying to create music, and to overcome technical hurdles as you run into them.
-It takes most people who’ve never touched a DAW before around a month of semi-regular practice to create something reminiscent of music.
-Don’t be discouraged if it takes you a little longer; everyone learns at a different rate.
+You've completed the recommended video course for your DAW, but now what?
+The best way to continue learning how to produce music is by trying to create original compositions, and overcoming technical hurdles as you run into them.
+It takes most people who’ve never touched a DAW around a month of semi-regular practice to create something reminiscent of music.
+Don’t be discouraged if it takes you a little longer; everyone learns at a different pace.

 I recommend that you create your first song entirely with loops.
 A loop is an audio file that contains a sound, or multiple sounds, that will play back cohesively when repeated.
-The idea here is that you get used to structuring a song into different sections.
-A website like Splice will allow you to download loops and other samples for use in your productions.
-As mentioned previously, Logic Pro X comes with a vast library of loops, making it an excellent option for beginners.
+The idea here is to get used to structuring a song into different sections.
+A website like Splice will allow you to download royalty-free loops and other samples for use in your productions.

 3. Learn About Music Theory